AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * dahrū - to kill
 	* mal-dahrū - to die
 * dalkatū - to reject
+* danrū - to be courageous
+	* danro - courage
 * delnū - to greet
 	* deln - hello
 * dihū - to sell